Introduction

 Dear Sally

-“Committee Meeting 25 June 1962 – Please advise the Ladies Committee that Mr. Percy Little’s daughter, Sally, has the Committees approval for Prentice Membership.”
-Under the guidance of her father, who’s famous saying “hit it with your arse” must have stayed with her for life, she become Metropolitan’s most renowned member.
-It is absolutely wonderful to have her back in our midst.
+Under the guidance of her father, whose famous saying, “hit it with your arse,” clearly stayed with her for life, she went on to become one of Metropolitan’s most renowned members.
+It is truly wonderful to have her back in our midst.

 OPERATING HOURS